yuvalmGS/gigaspaces-wiki-jekyll/xap97/split-brain-and-island-scenarios.markdown

 In order to determine how to monitor/detect and handle a Split Brain scenario, you need to first understand how our system works.

+{% info %}
-{% infosign %} Attached is another [**presentation**](/presentation_files/Service-grid-FDH%20and%20SplitBrain.pdf) which will illustrate it.
+Attached is another [**presentation**](/presentation_files/Service-grid-FDH%20and%20SplitBrain.pdf) which will illustrate it.
 For more general details and definition of the Split-Brain please refer to [Split-Brain and Active Election - General Definition](./split-brain-and-active-election---general-definition.html) page.
+{%endinfo%}

 There are 2 different mechanisms which deals with failover scenarios (note there is a difference between version 6.6 and 7.x):